Reintroductions and key species

 Evolution has made nature a complex and diverse system.
 Taking species out of the system, which has happened in Britain over thousands of years, has reduced that complexity.
 This can lead to parts of the system unravelling and a further loss of species.
 Herbivores are just one part of nature’s complex workings, but if we want to restore nature to its diverse and dynamic best then the importance of big herbivores cannot be ignored.

-Other images: Red deer — Iain Leach, Elk — Iain Leach, Wild boar — Shutterstock, Bison — Susan Wright
+Image grid: Red deer — Iain Leach, Elk — Iain Leach, Wild boar — Shutterstock, Bison — Susan Wright